CPSC-1520/CPSC-1520-Workbook-A02-dgilleland-2024-Sep/Agenda.md

 ### Dec 12

 - [ ] In-Class Lab 8 - Classes, Objects, DOM and Timers <!-- Race Cars -->
+  - **Note:** There are no automated tests for this lab.
+I'll be performing manual tests of your lab submission.
   - ![Notes](./docs/images/In-Class-Lab-8.png)
 - [ ] **Lab Time**